 Coding Is a Plus

-Taking a step into a more nitty-gritty realm, coding is always a great skill to have when it comes to the financial sphere.
-Much of financial modeling – a key component of forecasting business performance and setting goals – is done with the help of coding.
-There are a host of free or low-cost resources at your disposal for learning coding basics if you have no experience, such as Khan Academy, Udacity, and many others.
+Coding is always a great skill to have when it comes to the financial sphere.
+Much of financial modeling – a key component of forecasting business performance and setting goals – is done with coding.
+There are many free or low-cost resources for learning coding basics if you have no experience.
+Take a look at Khan Academy, Udacity, and many others.
 If you use Microsoft Excel often, learning some elementary VBA commands (the back-end coding function of Excel) can save you hours of data entry time over the long run.

 Being able to add coding experience to your resume, as well as speaking to your experience during an interview, is an instant leg-up on your less adept competition.
 While the hiring firm will teach you some hard skills you need to succeed in the role, having some of your own is always a plus.